nvalis/pyTinn/README.md

 # pyTinn
-Python implementation of the [Tinn library](https://github.com/glouw/tinn).
+Pythonic port of the [Tinn library](https://github.com/glouw/tinn) in 100 lines of code.